magnusvadoy/dotfiles/README.md

 # Dotfiles

-Run install.sh to symlink files
+Run install.sh to setup folders and symlink files.

 ## Requirements

 The following tools needs to be installed:

 - zsh
-- fzf
 - nvm
 - tmux
+- fzf
+- jq
 - vim